 - safety plunge design takes getting used to

 Overall this is a great tool within its price range.
 It would make a fantastic addition to any power tool collection.
-Because it’s very versatile, light weight and easy to use it’s not so intimidating and scary as its big, bulky brothers.
+Because it’s very versatile, lightweight and easy to use it’s not so intimidating and scary as its big, bulky brothers.
+But you should keep in mind this is not a full-size worm drive so you cannot expect it to be able to do the same job.

 RK3440K Versacut Owner’s manual